renatoathaydes/dartle-website/source/processed/dartle-overview.md

 {{component /processed/fragments/_section.html}}
 {{ define sectionTitle "Profiling a build" }}

-Finally, make sure you understand your build performance by running the build with the `-l profile` options:
+Finally, make sure you understand your build performance by running the build with the `-l profile` option:

 ```shell
 $ dartle -l profile